U.S. data firm Equinix clinches new JV deals with Singapore's GIC

-U.S.-based data centre firm Equinix Inc (EQIX.O) on Monday said it had signed agreements for additional joint ventures with Singapore's sovereign wealth fund GIC (GIC.UL) to add $3.9 billion to expand a data centre programme.
+(Reuters) - U.S.-based data centre firm Equinix Inc on Monday said it had signed agreements for additional joint ventures with Singapore’s sovereign wealth fund GIC to add $3.9 billion to expand a data centre programme.

 The agreements for additional joint ventures in the form of limited liability partnerships with GIC, when closed, will bring the xScale data centre portfolio to more than $6.9 billion across 32 facilities globally, Equinix said in a statement.